-The address of the outside interface must exist as a part of
+A usable address on the outside NAT interface must exist as a part of a

-a NAT pool (NAT Pool Addresses) or connectivity from the inside interface will
+NAT pool (NAT Pool Addresses) or connectivity from the inside interface will not

-not function with NAT configured.
-Use either an address pool as shown above,
+function with NAT configured.
+Use either an address pool as shown above, or

 nat pool interface <name> where

 nat pool command may be repeated multiple times to specify additional